 We’ve tried a sampling of hubs to point out details you can’t tell from the specs, like whether the ports are too crowded or the hub runs a bit hot.
-Below our picks you can find information on how to choose a USB-C hub and how we tested these hubs in our evaluations.
+Below our picks you can find information on how to choose a USB-C hub versus Thunderbolt and how we tested these hubs in our evaluations.

 The best basic USB-C hubs

 You shouldn’t have to think too hard about a basic USB-C hub.
 Look for a good price, consider whether you want to pay a little extra for something like ethernet, and try to find products with a good warranty for added peace of mind.
 Avoid any hubs that connect directly to the port rather than using a cord, as they can block other ports.
 Also look for longer cords, so hubs don't dangle from tablets, for instance.

 AmazonBasics USB 3.1 Type C to 3 Port USB Hub with Ethernet (L6LUD001-CS-R)

 The AmazonBasics L6LUD001-CS-R provides three USB 3.1 Type A ports, plus Gigabit ethernet, to your laptop’s existing USB-C port.
 There are no HDMI or charging inputs; this is merely an incremental step up from the AmazonBasics L6LUD012-CS-R, which forgoes the ethernet capabilities.

 This hub is handy for those who don’t have or don’t trust Wi-Fi on the go.
 The lengthy 14-inch cord adds some flexibility to your desktop layout.
 The hub performed comparably to the others we’ve tested, and there weren’t any issues with temperature or power.